 The question that interests you the most.
 For the Stamp 2 Irish visa, the student needs to pay a fee of 300 euros during the appointment at the immigration post.

-What documents must you bring to the visa interview?
+What documents do you need for the visa interview?

 The last step before getting the Irish visa is making sure that you have all the documents required by immigration.
 Here are all you need:

 - A letter from school proving your attendance at a 15-hour week course;